 The doctor’s letter served its purpose and I got a voucher.
 Mark got a boarding pass.
 With fifteen minutes to spare before he had to board, we walked outside and leaned on a railing watching the planes in the dark beyond.
 He gave it one more shot.
 “Come,” he said.
 “It’ll be fine.
 Come.”
 I kept nodding my head no. I began to cry again and the valves wouldn’t close this time.
 We hugged our goodbyes and he turned to go inside and board the plane.

 Alone, detached, I walked back to my car, acutely aware that this moment marked the start of a new chapter in my life.
 I started the engine, crying so hard now that I was gulping for air.
-I hoped that I could compose myself after a few minutes, but it wasn’t happening, so I drove very slowly down the freeway.
+I drove slowly onto the freeway, hoping to get a hold of myself.
 An airplane engine sounded in the black expanse above me and I looked out the window to see a blinking light in the sky.
 Maybe it was his plane, or maybe another.
-I was now bawling so heavily that I couldn’t see the road in front of me.
-I was in no shape to drive, so I immediately pulled over to the shoulder of the freeway.
-It was 11:00pm on a weeknight and there were barely any cars on the road, but I felt safer there.
-I remained there for ten more minutes before I was able to get a hold of myself and start driving again.
+I tried to focus on driving, but I couldn’t see the road in front of me through my heavy sobs, so I immediately pulled over to the shoulder of the freeway.
+It was 11:00pm on a weeknight and there were few cars on the road, but I felt safer there.
+It took more than ten minutes to get a hold of myself and start driving again.

 We broke up for good then.
 I moved back to L.A. where I proceeded to make a living as an actor, and Mark eventually opened his own law practice.
 We remained in touch and occasionally talked on the phone.
 Once, when he was in L.A. on business, we met for lunch.
 I didn’t feel comfortable telling him about my own love life, but he shared stories about the woman he was dating.
 He’d been seeing her for a while and I liked hearing that.
 I wanted him to be happy.